BMW 8 Series review - Reliability and safety

-There’s no shortage of technology to ensure safety, but our surveys show BMW satisfaction ratings are down
+There’s no shortage of safety technology, but our surveys show BMW satisfaction ratings are down

 There’s no Euro NCAP independent crash test data for the BMW 8 Series, but as one of the German marque’s flagship models, it comes loaded with all the safety kit you can imagine.
 There aren’t many cars on the road that can boast a similar array of cameras and sensors intended to create a protective monitoring zone all around the car, and as you would expect there’s a full complement of passive and active safety technology, including intelligent active cruise control, lane-keeping assistance and emergency autonomous braking.